rrodrigonuez/WP-Revisions-Limit/wp-revisions-limit/README.txt

 With this plugin enabled, simply visit **Settings >  Revisions Limit** to specify the number of revisions stored.

-**Development is over on GitHub: https://github.com/ethitter/WP-Revisions-Control.**
+**Development is over on Bitbucket: https://bitbucket.org/rrodrigonuez/wp-revisions-limit**

 == Installation ==